nmbr73/Shaderfuse/README.md

 # Installation

-> [!warn] Does currently not work
-> The Setup.lua seems to have some problems currently.
+> Does not work!
+The Setup.lua seems to have some problems currently.
 Have to fix this.

 Just clone the whole repository into a folder where it can reside.
 Drag'n'drop the `Tools/Setup.lua` onto your DaFusions working area.
 Select *'Use Fuses under Shaders straight out of the repository'*.
 Save this setting and restart the application.
 See the [Tools/README.md](Tools/README.md) for further information.